-7.4 Decision Letters and Reports
+7.6 Decision Letters and Reports

 The decision made by a Committee will be confirmed in writing to the Student in a report outlining the grounds for appeal, a summary of evidence received, and the reasons for the decisions of the Chair and Committee (including any sanction imposed, if applicable) and will normally be sent to the Student within five working days of the hearing, and in any case as soon as reasonably practicable.
+In cases requiring a lengthier hearing or involving multiple students it may be necessary to exceed this timeframe.